The fat times are over.

 Strategy versus technological reality

-In good, profitable times, German car manufacturers and suppliers have expanded their management capacities.
-With the shift to new technologies such as electric drives and software-defined vehicles, these managers have designed strategies, implemented them, then discarded them and started again.
+In good, profitable times, German car manufacturers and suppliers expanded their management capacities.
+With the shift to new technologies such as electric drives andsoftware-defined vehicles, these managers designed strategies, implemented them, then discarded them and started again.

-Specialist and technical skills are required to remain competitive: software development, cell production, new electrical/electronic architectures, etc. Management skills alone do not seem to be driving this technological change fast enough.
+Specialist and technical skills are required to remain competitive: software development, cell production, new electrical/electronic architectures, etc. Management skills alone don't seem to be driving this technology change fast enough.

 Today I am talking to Ole Harms, CEO of VAIVA GmbH, a software supplier in the field of security technology.
 He was previously co-founder and CEO of MOIA and played a key role in the founding of CARIAD SE.